Before your Tour Suggestions.

 When you leave cross the tracks Dons Self Guided Tour goes up the hill a block and find another parking spot if you can.
 You maybe want to walk up from the the Depot.
 There are lots of neat shops but you must stop in at Dicks Five and Ten Store.
 It is really just jam packed full of the old things you used to see in the dime stores like Woolworth or something like it.
 Right next to it on the corner is a nice Victorian shop if you like that kind of home decor and they have nice Dolls there because I know and did purchase one there for my wife and we have it on a pedistool in our master bedroom.
 There are lots of places to eat near buy.
 Some small diner type or resteraunts like Clockers on Sycamore street.
 There is a Ice Cream store on the corner also.

 When you go up the hill on Main street after the busy light you will find fast food stores and across 65 bridge and you will see Bob Evans resteraunt on the right.
 You have to go to the light and turn right and come back to the resteraunt.
 It is quaint and clean and very good food and very inexpensive.

 Ok you are back on 76 Country Blvd and I hope it is still the same day you started.
 Ha ha.
 If you get the map and follow it with your finger in your room or at breakfast it will be easier to follow in the car.
 You may still have time for a 8 PM show if you have one on your schedule or if you didn't get back too late or are too pooped.

-I hope you enjoyed "Rancher Dons Self Guided Tour".
-I will probably lay out one or two more when I get a chance to do it.
+I hope you enjoyed "Farmer Dons Self Guided Tour".
+I will probably lay out one or two more when I get to it.